How Children Grieve Differently by Age: A Complete Developmental Guide

 How grief shows up

 Adolescent grief is complicated by the developmental task of separating from parents while simultaneously needing parental support.
-This creates internal conflict.

 What they need

-Read: When to refer - recognising complex grief in young people
+Read: When to refer, recognising complex grief in young people

 Special considerations across all ages